Stories of Words

 Every word has a history.
 Some of these histories, or origins, are quite surprising.
 Because people have come to the United States from countries around the world, many English words come from other languages.
 This is especially true for words about different foods.

 The Native American groups in North America spoke languages that are very different from English.
-In addition, there may have been as many as a thousand different Native American languages.
+At one time, there may have been as many as a thousand different Native American languages.
 Often, Native Americans and settlers invented sign language that allowed them to communicate with each other.
 In that way, both languages grew and the people began to understand one another.

 When things are invented, such as computers, new words are often created to describe them.
-Also, well-known words sometimes take on new meanings.
+Also, well known words sometimes take on new meanings.
 This is what happened when the first movies were created.